Easybuoy/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Runtime complexity = O(n)

 ## Exercise II
-set current floor to 0
-throw egg
+Get number of floors => n
+Get middle of floors => n / 2
+Throw egg on middle floor
+if egg breaks, move down and throw egg again return last floor the egg breaks

-if egg does not break
+if egg does not break, go up and throw egg return the floor the egg breaks
-increment current floor
-throw egg
-if egg breaks
-return current floor

 Runtime complexity = O(n)